chefZau/DisplayCities/README.md

-# CS1027 Computer Science Fundamentals II - ASSIGNMENT 1
+# CS1027 CS Fundamentals II - Assignment 1

 A Java program for creating a visualization of Canadian cities.
 The input of the program is a text file; here is a glance at its format: